Experienced Employment Lawyers

 If you are having difficulty at work but you are still employed:

 Many of our clients are having trouble at work because of race discrimination, disability discrimination, gender discrimination, sexual harassment, religious discrimination, age discrimination and/or retaliation, but they are still employed.
-A consultation with one of our experienced employment attorneys is critical in these instances because they will give you a step-by-step plan on how to handle your situation at work to assist you in improving your work environment.
-They can also give you advice on how to protect yourself.
+A consultation with Dianne, an experienced employment attorney, is critical in these instances because she will give you a step-by-step plan on how to handle your situation at work to assist you in improving your work environment.
+She can also give you advice on how to protect yourself.

 If your employer has terminated your employment:

-At your initial consultation, our employment attorneys will assess whether you’ve been wrongfully terminated from your employment.
-They look for evidence of discrimination, retaliation or any other violations of state or federal law such as lack of over-time pay or failure to follow the Family Medical Leave Act.
-If you have a claim, they will educate you on the options you have, including filing charges with the Equal Employment Opportunities Commission (EEOC), Ohio Civil Rights Commission (OCRC) or a lawsuit.
-Dianne and Mary will pursue the matter to its fullest to get the best results possible for their clients.
+At your initial consultation, Dianne will assess whether you’ve been wrongfully terminated from your employment.
+She looks for evidence of discrimination, retaliation or any other violations of state or federal law such as lack of over-time pay or failure to follow the Family Medical Leave Act.
+If you have a claim, she will educate you on the options you have, including filing charges with the Equal Employment Opportunities Commission (EEOC), Ohio Civil Rights Commission (OCRC) or a lawsuit.
+Dianne will pursue the matter to its fullest to get the best results possible for her clients.

 If you have been denied unemployment compensation: